Pot gardening or container gardening

 In addition to food crops, the growing of potted medicinal plants will also generate cash saving.
 Clinically proven medicinal plants include ampalaya (charantia), guava, lagundi (five-leaved chaste tree), tsaang gubat (Ehretia microphylla) and yerba buena.
 Both ampalaya and guava can be grown as sources of food and, at the same time, as emergency sources of herbal medicine.

 For landscaping, the advantage of container or pot gardening is without limit.
 A collection of food crops and medicinal plants will easily arouse curiosity.
-A potted tomato or pepper with ripe fruits is wonderful to see, as with an acapulko (ring-worm bush) profused with yellow flowers.
+A potted tomato or pepper with ripe fruits is wonderful to see, as with an acapulko (ring-worm bush) profuse with yellow flowers.
 These plants will likewise become useful as filler where there are vacant spaces in the landscape.

 Bix, C. and The Editors of Sunset Books.
 Container Gardening.
 1998.
 Menlo Park, CA: Sunset Publishing Corp.
 112 p.